shamsartem/priveasyVoting/README.md

     Navigate to the "Proposals" page.
     Select the proposal you want to vote on.
-    Enter your voting ID (if required) and select your candidate(s) based on the voting mechanism.
+    Enter your voting ID (if required, for email voters only) and select your candidate(s) based on the voting mechanism.
     Click "Submit Vote".

 3. View Results

-    After the voting period ends, navigate to the proposal details page.
+    During the voting period, minimal information is displayed to retain the private voting structure.

-    Click "Declare Winner" to finalize and view the results of the vote.
+    After the voting period ends, click "Declare Winner" to finalize and view the results of the vote.

 ## Setup Project Locally